Free AI Visibility + Awareness score

 AEO vs SEO: How to Allocate Your Marketing Budget

-Budget allocation between Answer Engine Optimization (AEO) and traditional Search Engine Optimization (SEO) is one of the most consequential decisions service business owners face right now.
-AEO focuses on getting your business cited by AI answer engines like ChatGPT, Claude, Gemini, and Perplexity, while SEO focuses on ranking in traditional search results.
+Budget allocation between Answer Engine Optimization (AEO) and traditional SEO is one of the most consequential decisions service business owners face right now.
+AEO gets your business cited by AI answer engines like ChatGPT, Claude, Gemini, and Perplexity.
+SEO gets you ranking in traditional search results.
 Both matter.
-The question is how much to invest in each, and that answer depends on your business, your market, and where your clients spend their time.
+The question is how much to invest in each, and that depends on your business, your market, and where your clients are looking.

 What is the zero-click trend and why does it matter for budgets?

-The zero-click trend refers to the growing percentage of searches that end without the user clicking on any result.
-According to multiple studies, over 65% of Google searches now result in zero clicks.
-Users get their answer from featured snippets, knowledge panels, or increasingly from AI-generated summaries directly in the search results page.
+The zero-click trend is the growing share of searches that end without the user clicking anything.
+Over 65% of Google searches now result in zero clicks.
+Users get their answer from a featured snippet, a knowledge panel, or an AI-generated summary right on the results page.

 Traditional SEO ROI is compressing.
-If you invest in ranking first for a keyword, but 65% of users who search that keyword never click anything, your effective reach is lower than your ranking suggests.
-The click-through rate for even position one has declined steadily year over year.
+If you rank first for a keyword but 65% of people who search it never click anything, your effective reach is lower than your ranking suggests.
+Click-through rates for position one have dropped steadily year over year.

 AI answers are absorbing the clicks.
-Many of those zero-click searches are zero-click because an AI summary answered the question.
-As Google integrates AI Overviews into more searches, and as users shift to dedicated AI platforms like ChatGPT and Perplexity, the share of “answers” delivered by AI will continue growing.
+Many zero-click searches end that way because an AI summary answered the question.
+As Google bakes AI Overviews into more searches, and as users shift to platforms like ChatGPT and Perplexity, the share of answers delivered by AI will keep growing.

 The conversion quality is different.
-Early data suggests that traffic from AI search visitors converts at 4 to 5 times the rate of traditional organic traffic.
-This makes sense: AI-referred visitors have already been vetted and pre-qualified by the AI’s recommendation.
+Early data suggests AI search visitors convert at four to five times the rate of traditional organic traffic.
+That makes sense: by the time someone clicks through from an AI recommendation, they’ve already been pre-qualified by it.
 They arrive with higher intent.

-These dynamics don’t mean SEO is worthless — far from it.
-But they do mean that allocating 100% of your search visibility budget to traditional SEO is increasingly misaligned with how buyers actually find and evaluate solutions.
+None of this means SEO is worthless.
+Far from it.
+But putting 100% of your search visibility budget into traditional SEO is increasingly out of step with how buyers find and evaluate solutions.

 When does AEO matter more than SEO?

 Your buyers are AI-first researchers.
-If your target audience includes technology leaders, younger professionals, or knowledge workers in innovation-driven industries, they’re disproportionately likely to use AI assistants for vendor research.
-In these segments, AEO investment has a higher marginal return.
+If your audience includes technology leaders or knowledge workers in fast-moving industries, they’re more likely than average to use AI assistants for vendor research.
+In those segments, AEO investment carries more upside.

 Your market is information-dense.
-In markets where buyers need to process complex, nuanced information before making decisions — enterprise software, professional services, healthcare technology — AI assistants are becoming the primary research tool because they can synthesize and compare more effectively than a list of search results.
+In enterprise software, professional services, or healthcare technology, buyers need to process a lot before they decide.
+AI assistants are becoming the go-to research tool because they synthesize and compare better than a list of ten blue links.

 Your competitors are investing in AEO.
-If competitors are already showing up in AI responses and you’re not, you’re losing share of voice in a channel that will only grow.
+If they’re showing up in AI responses and you’re not, you’re losing share of voice in a channel that will keep growing.
 Catching up requires deliberate investment.
-The AI visibility audit reveals exactly where you stand relative to competitors.
+The AI visibility audit shows exactly where you stand relative to competitors.

 You sell high-consideration products.
-Products and services with long sales cycles and high price points benefit disproportionately from AEO because each conversion is worth more.
-If being cited in one AI response leads to one additional enterprise deal, the ROI on your AEO investment can be enormous.
+Long sales cycles and high price points mean each conversion is worth more.
+If one AI citation leads to one additional enterprise deal, the ROI on your AEO investment can be substantial.

 Your SEO position is mature.
-If you’ve already built a strong organic search presence and are seeing diminishing returns from additional SEO investment, AEO represents a higher-growth channel for incremental investment.
+If you’ve built a solid organic search presence and returns are flattening, AEO is a better channel for incremental spend.

-Conversely, if your buyers are primarily in industries with low AI adoption, or if your purchase decisions are impulse-driven and low-consideration, traditional SEO may still deserve the lion’s share of your budget.
+Conversely, if your buyers are in industries with low AI adoption, or if purchases are impulse-driven, traditional SEO may still deserve most of your budget.

 What does a budget allocation framework look like?

 Here’s a practical framework based on company stage and market position.
-These are starting points — adjust based on your specific data and market dynamics.
+These are starting points.
+Adjust based on your own data.

 Early-stage companies (Pre-Series B or under $10M ARR)